Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 </form>
 ```

-As a side node, providing a default value right from the template can be achieved by setting the `ngModel` directive's value to the value of the radio button you want to be checked by default.
+As a side note, providing a default value right from the template can be achieved by setting the last `ngModel` directive's value to the value of the radio button you want to be checked by default.
 In the above snippet, the first button will be checked.

 This happens because the last directive will be the one which will have the _final_ call
 of `setUpControl()` function.